 “Shopaholic” is a term people use lightly.
-It can mean impulse buying, binge shopping, or buying things you don’t really need.
-But for some people it can cause regret, worry or a feeling of not being in control.
+It can mean impulse buying, binge shopping, over spending, shopping addiction, or buying things you don’t need.
 Another term used is Compulsive Buying Disorder (CBC).
+For some people it can cause regret, worry or a feeling of not being in control.
+If you want some help with your shopping habits, CBT for Over Shopping can help.

-We live in a (North American) consumer culture that encourages us to shop.
-Buying things can feel nurturing, can help us feel special or that we accomplished something..
+We live in a North American consumer culture that encourages us to shop.
+Buying things can feel nurturing, can help us feel special or that we accomplished something.
 Also, we need to buy essentials.
 We all need to shop.
-So it’s not shopping, but overshopping that you might want help with.
-If you are spending beyond what you can afford, regret your purchases, or feel the need to hide what you bought from a loved one, this probably means you could use some help.
-Or, maybe you need some help finding other ways to feel good beside buying things.
+So it’s not shopping, but “over shopping” that you might want help with.

 Here’s a 6 1/2 minute video explaining research about Compulsive Buying Disorder (CBD)